About Us

 • Balancing

-The Nature Explorers is a drop-off program that meets during a four-hour morning session or our two-hour afternoon session at Salem Lake.
+The Nature Explorers is a drop-off program that meets during a four-hour morning session or our two-hour afternoon session at Salem Lake Park.
 Self-directed play and learning is our focus with our Learning Partners supporting age appropriate needs and interests.

 Depending on student interest, play-based learning supported by Learning Partners may include one or more of the below elements: